-3.1 The purposes of this safeguarding policy are to ensure procedures are in place and people are clear about roles and responsibilities for children, young people and vulnerable adults in our care and using our premises.
-It is to be read in conjunction with The Methodist Church Safeguarding Policy and Procedures 2017 i) All people are treated with respect and dignity.
+3.1 The purposes of the church safeguarding policy is to check that procedures are in place and provide clarity about the roles and responsibilities of those trusted with promoting the church as a safe space for all its users.
+It is to be read in conjunction with the Methodist Church Safeguarding Policy, Procedures and Guidance (2019).